Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 - Decouple it from the View Controller as much as possible.
 - Avoid tight coupling between the View Model layer and web service or data access layers.

 If only using a View Model with a single View, it can be good to put all configurations and set up code into the View Model.
-If you’re using more than one view, you might find that putting all the logic in one view model complicates and clutters it.
-In those cases, creating a separate View Model specific to each type of View might declutter and simplify the implementation (by further separation of concerns).
+If you’re using __*more than one view,*__ you might find that putting all the logic in one view model complicates and clutters it.
+In those cases, creating __*a separate View Model*__ specific to __*each type of View*__ might declutter and simplify the implementation (by further separating concerns).

 ### Bindings
-the ViewModel provides a set of interfaces, each of which represents a UI component in the View.
-We use a technique called “binding” to connect UI components to ViewModel interfaces.
+The View Model provides a set of interfaces, each of which represents a UI component in the View.
+We can use a technique called __*“binding”*__ to *connect UI components to ViewModel interfaces.*

-Instead of the controller of the MVC pattern, or the presenter of the MVP pattern, MVVM has a binder, which automates communication between the view and its bound properties in the view model.
-The view model has been described as a state of the data in the model.[7]
+Instead of the controller of the MVC pattern, MVVM<sup>1</sup> often employ a *binder,* which automates communication between the View and its bound properties in the View Model.

-The main difference between the view model and the Presenter in the MVP pattern, is that the presenter has a reference to a view whereas the view model does not.
-Instead, a view directly binds to properties on the view model to send and receive updates.
-To function efficiently, this requires a binding technology or generating boilerplate code to do the binding.[6]
+Binding refers to the flow of information between Views and View Models; a View directly binds to properties on the View Model to send and receive updates.

-The View Model invokes changes in the Model and updates itself with the updated Model, and since we have a binding between the View and the View Model, the first is updated accordingly.

-That is,  So, in MVVM, we don’t touch the View directly, we deal with business logic in the ViewModel and thus the View changes itself accordingly.
-We write presentational things such as converting Date to String in the ViewModel instead of the View.
+Most frameworks employ the Observer pattern as the underlying binding mechanism.

 UI data binding is a software design pattern to simplify development of GUI applications.
-UI data binding binds UI elements to an application domain model.
-Most frameworks employ the Observer pattern as the underlying binding mechanism.
-To work efficiently, UI data binding has to address input validation and data type mapping.
+It binds UI elements to an application domain model.

-<sup>1</sup> *note:
-Model–view–viewmodel is also referred to as model–view–binder, especially in implementations not involving the .NET platform.
-ZK (a web application framework written in Java) and KnockoutJS (a JavaScript library) use model–view–binder*
+<sup>1</sup> *Model–view–viewmodel is also referred to as model–view–binder, especially in implementations not involving the .NET platform.*

 ### How to implement it?